ansgarwiechers/clogger/README.txt

 What is this?
 =============
-The Logger class serves as an abstraction layer for logging in VBScripts.
+The CLogger class serves as an abstraction layer for logging in VBScripts.
 That way a script can define the logging facilities once and then use the same set of functions for writing log messages to all selected facilities.
 Supported facilities are: